Highway: Metrics

+Preservation of highway functions

+As local community grows, the function of the highway may get degraded.
+To maintain a good balance between accessibility and mobility, design methods such as access management, context sensitive design, transit-oriented development, travel demand management, and corridor management planning are used.
+Some of the enhancements are done during future rehabilitation projects after the highway constructions are finished, especially for the right-of-way arterial highways.

+To minimize local activities' disruptions to the arterial roads, some arterials have frontage road to separate from these activities.

 Social effects

-Reducing travel times relative to city or town streets, modern highways with limited access and grade separation create increased opportunities for people to travel for business, trade or pleasure and also provide trade routes for goods.
-Modern highways reduce commute and other travel time but additional road capacity can also release latent traffic demand.
+Often reducing travel times relative to city or town streets, highways with limited access and grade separation can create increased opportunities for people to travel for business, trade or pleasure and also provide trade routes for goods.
+Highways can reduce commute and other travel time but additional road capacity can also release latent traffic demand.
 If not accurately predicted at the planning stage, this extra traffic may lead to the new road becoming congested sooner than would otherwise be anticipated by considering increases in vehicle ownership.
 More roads allow drivers to use their cars when otherwise alternatives may have been sought, or the journey may not have been made, which can mean that a new road brings only short-term mitigation of traffic congestion.

 Where highways are created through existing communities, there can be reduced community cohesion and more difficult local access.
 Consequently, property values have decreased in many cutoff neighborhoods, leading to decreased housing quality over time.
+Mostly in the U.S., many of these effects are from racist planning practices from before the advent of civil rights.
+This would result in the vast majority of displacement and social effects mostly going to people like African Americans.

+In recent times, the use of freeway removal or the public policy of urban planning to demolish freeways and create mixed-use urban areas, parks, residential, commercial, or other land uses is being popular in many cities to combat most of the social problems caused from highways.